Lanthanum

 Key Applications

-The primary end-uses of Lanthanum span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Lanthanum span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Hybrid vehicle batteries (NiMH) — Lanthanum plays a vital role in hybrid vehicle batteries (nimh), where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Hybrid vehicle batteries (NiMH) - Lanthanum is valued in hybrid vehicle batteries (nimh) for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Camera and telescope lenses — Lanthanum plays a vital role in camera and telescope lenses, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Camera and telescope lenses - Lanthanum is valued in camera and telescope lenses for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Hydrogen storage alloys — Lanthanum plays a vital role in hydrogen storage alloys, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Hydrogen storage alloys - Lanthanum is valued in hydrogen storage alloys for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Phosphors for lighting — Lanthanum plays a vital role in phosphors for lighting, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Phosphors for lighting - Lanthanum is valued in phosphors for lighting for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook